-- Changes in currency translation rates had the effect of decreasing 2017 sales by \$2.1 million. - Compared to the first quarter of 2016, MC net sales increased in tissue and packaging grades, but that increase was offset by lower sales in publication grades.
+- Changes in currency translation rates had the effect of decreasing 2017 sales by \$3.1 million. - The decrease in MC net sales was principally due to the continuing decline in publication grades, which was mostly offset by increases in other grades.